r3wald/espurna-wiki/OTA-flashing-of-virgin-Itead-Sonoff-devices.md

+> This method is experimental.
+If it doesn't work, you will have to use [standard flashing method](Binaries)

 # Introduction

 You just got your Sonoff device and would like to flash it using ESPurna, but would like to avoid opening device, and even soldering?